Yangyang Cheng

 My research focuses on the intersection of corporate strategy, venture capital, innovation, and entrepreneurship.
 In my dissertation, I examine the challenges startups face, including the pressures from large incumbents, the complexities of securing financing while pursuing dual objectives, and the intellectual property issues arising from operating within open-source communities.
 Beyond my dissertation, I explore topics related to digital platforms and venture capital investments, leveraging diverse datasets to gain deeper insights into these areas.

-I am currently on the job market.
+I am currently on the job market in 2025-2026.

 JOB MARKET PAPER